Wholefood Soulfood Kitchen

 • Other Types of Fruit: You could easily swap the mango for other types of fruits or add more.
 I recommend sticking to sweet, more tropical fruits (pineapple, peach...)

-• Storing: Both salsa recipes taste best when served immediately.
-Store any leftover salsa in an airtight container for up to 2 days.
+• Storing: This salsa recipe taste best when served immediately.
+Store any leftover salsa in an airtight container in the fridge for up to 2 days.

 Nutrition